contao-community-alliance/events-contao-bindings/.github/CONTRIBUTING.md

 We are really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-If you haven't already, come find us in IRC (#contao.mm on freenode).
+If you haven't already, come find us in IRC (#contao.cca on freenode).
 We want you working on things you're excited about.

 The following is a set of guidelines for contributing to Contao Community Alliance and its